List of accolades received by Up

-Up is a 2009 American computer-animated film directed by Pete Docter, who wrote the script with Bob Peterson.
+Up is a 2009 American animated film directed by Pete Docter, who co-wrote the script with Bob Peterson.
 It stars the voices of Ed Asner, Christopher Plummer, Jordan Nagai, and Peterson.
-The film centers on elderly widower Carl Fredricksen (Asner) and Wilderness Explorer Russell (Nagai), who go on a journey to South America in order to fulfill a promise that Carl made to his late wife Ellie.
-Along the way, they meet a talking dog named Dug (Peterson), and encounter a giant bird named Kevin, who is being hunted by the explorer Charles Muntz (Plummer).
+The film centers on elderly widower Carl Fredricksen (Asner) and Wilderness Explorer Russell (Nagai), who go on a journey to South America to fulfill a promise that Carl made to his late wife Ellie.
+Along the way, they encounter a talking dog named Dug (Peterson) and a giant bird named Kevin, who is being hunted by the explorer Charles Muntz (Plummer).